-- American Academy of Actuaries (Standards of Practices, Council on Professionalism, and Casualty Practice Council).
+- American Academy of Actuaries (AAA) (Standards of Practices, Council on Professionalism and Casualty Practice Council).

 - Federal legislation.

-- Charge the Joint Qualified Actuary (A/B/C) Subgroup to do the following:—Important
+8. Appoint a Joint Qualified Actuary (A/B/C) Subgroup to do the following.—Important

-- Recommend a uniform definition of “qualified actuary” for life, health and P&C Appointed Actuaries signing prescribed Statements of Actuarial Opinion, identifying any differences that should remain between lines of business.
-Recommend a uniform definition of “qualified actuary” for other regulatory areas (e.g. rate filings, hearings).
+a.
+Recommend a uniform definition of “qualified actuary” for life, health and property/casualty appointed actuaries signing prescribed Statements of Actuarial Opinion, identifying any differences that should remain between lines of business.
+Recommend a uniform definition of “qualified actuary” for other regulatory areas (e.g., rate filings, hearings).
 Consistency between uses is preferred, to the extent appropriate.

-- In performance of actuarial work upon which the regulators might rely, recommend a definition of inappropriate or unprofessional actuarial work and recommend a process (which could be an existing process) for regulatory and/or professional organizations’ action(s).
+b.
+In performance of actuarial work upon which the regulators might rely, recommend a definition of “inappropriate or unprofessional actuarial work” and recommend a process (which could be an existing process) for regulatory and/or professional organizations’ action(s).
 If needed, recommend a means of implementation through a model act, regulation or other means.

 9. Appoint an Appointed Actuary (C) Subgroup to do the following.—Important